sat-utils/sat-api/README.md

 *One API to search public Satellites metadata*

+# sat-api Legacy

+This is the legacy (<=2.0) version of sat-api.
+Going forward, sat-api will support the [STAC](https://medium.com/@cholmes/announcing-the-spatiotemporal-asset-catalog-stac-specification-1db58820b9cf).
+The legacy version of sat-api supports Landsat and Sentinel-2.

 This API uses Elastic Search as its engine and uses on AWS's Lambda and APIGateway to update and serve the data.
 A live API of the master branch is deployed to https://api.developmentseed.org/satellites.

 Documentation is available at http://docs.sat-utils.org/ and can be contributed to [here](https://github.com/sat-utils/sat-api-express/).